-Snake Head: Grass beds have thickened up in the Upper Bay tidal rivers and the spawning will be starting soon.
+Snake Head: Grass beds have thickened up in the Upper Bay tidal rivers.

-- Once that occurs it can be difficult to entice them to strike a lure. - The following areas are prime locations to target northern snakehead. - The Bush River, Gunpowder River, Middle River, and Back River are all prime destinations to search for snakeheads. - While fishing thick vegetation and marsh shorelines, topwater frogs are excellent lure choices.
-Areas of open water can be covered by throwing chatterbaits, spinners, and swimbaits.
+- The following areas are prime locations to target northern snakehead. - The Bush River, Gunpowder River, Middle River, and Back River are all prime destinations to search for snakeheads. - While fishing thick vegetation and marsh shorelines, topwater frogs are excellent lure choices. - Areas of open water can be covered by throwing chatterbaits, spinners, and swimbaits.